suchak1/intravideo_search/README.md

 ## Deployment

-## Running the Program
+## Running and Using the Program

-By running `python src/start.py`, you can start the GUI for yourself and try to add a video.
-Settings should update as you use the GUI.
+(Make sure you run the program and any utilities in the main dir (`intravideo_search/`).

+Run `$ python src/start.py` to begin.
+Then the following steps can be taken from within the GUI.

+1. Select a video by:
-1. Enter a YT video and click `Add` to add the video to the pending Job.
-To clear the video from the job, press `Clear`.
-Or you can choose a local video on your hard drive with the `Browse` button.
+   - entering a YouTube video URL and click `Add` to add the video to the pending Job.
+To clear the video from the Job, click `Clear`.
+      *Note: While hypothetically you can enter any YouTube video you'd like, keep in mind that entering an extremely long video (e.g. baby shark 10 hour version) will likely take a long time to download and a long time to classify all the images.
+YouTube at your own risk.*
+   - clicking `Browse` and choosing a local video on your hard drive.

+   You will see your selected video on the right in the Settings box.

-2. Enter a search term (or list of search terms delimited by commas - whitespace doesn't matter).
+2. Enter a search term (or multiple search terms separated by commas — whitespace doesn't matter).

-3. Adjust the settings if necessary.
+3. Adjust the settings by moving the sliders in the Settings box.
+    - ***Confidence (%)***: Refers to the confidence score given by the ML classifier (i.e. how confident the classifier is that your searched term appears within a given image).
+The program will only return clips that have at least the confidence level given in the settings.

-    - A high confidence level will likely result in less false positives but also less clips.
-A low confidence level will likely result in more false positives but also more clips.
+    A high confidence level will likely result in fewer false positives, but also fewer clips.
+A low confidence level will likely result in more false positives, but more clips.

+    - ***Poll Rate (sec)***: Refers to the frequency with which the program will pull a frame to check for searched items (e.g. a poll rate of 5 seconds will check for any searched items every 5 seconds).
+The poll rate also determines the length of the resulting clips.

-    - A low poll rate with likely result in more precise clip lengths and classification but also longer Job run time.
-A high poll rate will likely result in less precise clip lengths and classifications but also shorter Job run time.
+    A low poll rate will likely result in more precise clip lengths and classifications, but also longer run time.
+A high poll rate will likely result in less precise clip lengths and classifications, but also shorter run time.

 4. To enable multiprocessing (CPU intensive concurrency), enable the multiprocessing checkmark.
-This is an experimental feature that will drastically speed up the Job but also eat up CPU resources.
+This will drastically speed up the Job but will also eat up CPU resources.

 5. Press `Start Job` to start a Job with the specified settings and inputs (video and search terms).
-You can cancel at any time as the `Start` button will automatically become a `Cancel` button.
+You can cancel at any time as the `Start Job` button will automatically become a `Cancel` button.

-6. When the Job completes, the Log will output whether any relevant clips where found and how many.
+6. When the Job, the Log at the bottom of the window will output whether any relevant clips were found and how many.
 These clips will be saved in the source video's original filepath.

-***Extra:***
+Extra:

-7. Press `Choose Caption` to choose a video clip to caption.
+7. Press `Choose Clip` to choose a video clip to caption.
 This action is available even while a Job is running.

-## Result

 ![GUI](pics/gui_v2_working.PNG)